RaresCode/Reqres/README.md

 # Testing Reqres Api

-Testing Reqres api using readyapi with different kind of assertions, perform database crud operations and match data against the api
+This project involves testing the Reqres API using ReadyAPI.
+Through a combination of various assertions, database CRUD operations, and data matching techniques, the project aims to ensure the API's functionality, performance, and data integrity.
+ReadyAPI's powerful assertion capabilities will be used to validate HTTP status codes, response SLAs, content inclusion/exclusion, and content matching.
+Additionally, the project will perform CRUD operations on the associated database using JDBC statements and verify the success and timing of these operations.
+The captured data will be compared against the API response, ensuring consistency.

 ## Readyapi Assertions/Operations

-- Valid/Invalid http status codes
+- Valid/Invalid HTTP status codes
 - Response SLA
 - Contains/Not Contains
 - Match Content